redis/redis-om-python/docs/getting_started.md

 The easiest way to run these Redis modules during local development is to use the [redismod](https://hub.docker.com/r/redislabs/redismod) Docker image.

-You can quickly start Redis with the redismod Docker image by running the following command:

-    docker run -d -p 6379:6379 redislabs/redismod

-**TIP:** The `-d` option runs Redis in the background.

-For other installation methods, follow the "Quick Start" guides on both modules' home pages for alternative installation methods.
+For other installation methods, follow the "Quick Start" guides on both modules' home pages.

-## Start Redis
+## Starting Redis

 Before you get started with Redis OM, make sure you start Redis.

-The command you use to start Redis will depend on how you installed it.
+The command to start Redis will depend on how you installed it.

 ### Ubuntu Linux (Including WSL)

 If you installed Redis using `apt`, start it with the `systemctl` command:

-    sudo systemctl restart redis.service
+    $ sudo systemctl restart redis.service

 Otherwise, you can start the server manually:

-    redis-server start
+    $ redis-server start

 ### macOS with Homebrew

-    brew services start redis
+    $ brew services start redis

 ### Docker

 The command to start Redis with Docker depends on the image you've chosen to use.

+**TIP:** The `-d` option in these examples runs Redis in the background, while `-p 6379:6379` makes Redis reachable at port 6379 on your localhost.

 #### Docker with the `redismod` image (recommended)

-    docker run -d -p 6379:6379 redislabs/redismod
+    $ docker run -d -p 6379:6379 redislabs/redismod

 ### Docker with the `redis` image

-    docker run -d -p 6379:6379 redis
+    $ docker run -d -p 6379:6379 redis

 ## Installing Redis OM

-You can install Redis OM with `pip` by running the following command:
+The recommended way to install Redis OM is with [Poetry](https://python-poetry.org/docs/).
+You can install Redis OM using Poetry with the following command:

+    $ poetry install redis-om

+If you're using Pipenv, the command is:

-    pip install redis-om
+    $ pipenv install redis-om

-Or, if you're using Poetry, you can install Redis OM with the following command:
+Finally, you can install Redis OM with `pip` by running the following command:

-    poetry install redis-om

-With Pipenv, the command is:

-    pipenv install redis-om
+    $ pip install redis-om

+**TIP:** If you aren't using Poetry or Pipenv and are instead installing directly with `pip`, we recommend that you install Redis OM in a virtual environment (AKA, a virtualenv).
+If you aren't familiar with this concept, see [Dan Bader's video and transcript](https://realpython.com/lessons/creating-virtual-environment/).

 ## Setting the Redis URL Environment Variable